Chuck Schumer Claims It’s ‘Too Dangerous’ To Have Senate In Session Due To COVID, Calls For ‘Tracing’

 “Resign if you are afraid to do your job,” scoffed another.

-Schumer has had no issue of vocalizing his opinions about the seriousness of the coronavirus pandemic and its effects on the capitol.
-He wrote on Twitter on October 3 that the decision for the politicians to take a two-week break made it “clear” it was too risky for hearings to move forward.
+Schumer has had no issue vocalizing his opinions about the seriousness of the coronavirus pandemic and its effects on the capitol.
+He wrote on Twitter on October 3 that the decision for politicians to take a two-week break made it “clear” it was too risky for hearings to move forward.

 Meanwhile, Trump continues to undergo treatment after testing positive for the virus, as doctors said they were “cautiously optimistic” for his recovery.
 It was noted that the president was continuing to conduct business, but was not yet fully recovered from the illness.